-The Board processed one adjustment in FY17 between the original budget submitted to the Department of Finance and Administration and the final budget approved by the Department of Finance and Administration.
-The adjustment was for\$100,000 which was a decrease in the 200 category (Personnel), an increase for \$100,000 to the \$100,000 to the 400 category (Other).
+The Board processed two adjustments in FY18 between the original budget submitted to the Department of Finance and Administration and the final budget approved by the Department of Finance and Administration.
+The adjustments were for \$103,790 which was to increase in the 200 category (Personnel), 300 category (Contractual) and 400 category (Other) which was authorized by the 5% statutory authority, and the \$150,000 which increased the 300 category (Contractual) and 400 category (Other).
+This increase was granted through the legislative session due to the increase in expected revenue.